hellosimplerick/tailwind-dev/README.md

 # This is a super basic template for react js/tailwind v3.
 What's below is the output from Google's AI studio if you want to make this yourself.

-### Important: This was done and designed for us within codespaces.
+### Important: This was done and designed for use within codespaces.

 # A Verified, Manual-Fix Guide for React + Tailwind in Codespaces